Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Framework

-in the case of the single-qubit $T_1$ sequence, where the system starts in the state $\ket{0}$ and is excited to $\ket{1}$.
+in the case of the single-qubit sequence $T_1$, where the system starts in the state $\ket{0}$ and is excited to $\ket{1}$.
 This evolution through the delay periods in the quantum circuits can be combined with the quantum gates as operators in the construction of the quantum channels to describe the entire evolution of the system.
-For example, in the single-qubit $T_1$ experiment, the delay period will be described by a master equation solution $\rho_d(t)$, and the excitation gates are Pauli $X$-matrices, $\sigma^x$, so the quantum channel is described by

-The full solution of the master equation for a set of parameters which is passed through the Kraus form of the quantum channel is then a set of values which are comparable to the experimental results which are obtained through the respective quantum circuit.
-Through the use of the parameters provided by the periodic device calibration, the master equation solution can be compared directly to the experimental results to verify the accuracy of the calibration data.
-This verification process allows for all of the hardware parameters to be verified in conjunction with one another, rather than the independent experiments which were used to extract those values initially.
+The full solution of the master equation for a set of parameters which is passed through the Kraus form\cite{Rivas2012} of the quantum channel is then a set of values which are comparable to the demonstration results which are obtained through the respective quantum circuit.
+Through the use of the parameters provided by the periodic device calibration, the master equation solution can be compared directly to the demonstration results to verify the accuracy of the calibration data.
+This verification process allows for all of the hardware parameters to be verified in conjunction with each other, rather than the independent procedures that were used to extract those values initially.